 The address provided must be the child's current permanent address at the time of application.
 "At the time of application" means the closing date for applications.
-"Permanent" means that the child has lived at that address for at least a year and/or the family own the property or have a tenancy agreement for a minimum of 12 months.
+"Permanent" means that the child has lived at that address for at least a year.
+Where a family has not lived at an address for a year, they must be able to demonstrate that they own the property or have a tenancy agreement for a minimum of 12 months, and the child must be resident in the property at the time of application.

 The application can only be processed using one address.
 If a child lives at more than one address (for example due to a separation) the address used will be the one which the child lives at for the majority of the time.
-If a child lives at two addresses equally, the address of the parent/carer that claims Child Benefit/Child Tax Credit will be considered as the child's main residence.
+If a child lives at two addresses equally, parents/carers should make a single joint application naming one address.